Camping on The Annapurna Circuit, Nepal

 That night the stove breaks.
 We cook dinner over a campfire and asses our options.
 There's no cash for a new stove, plus gas, plus food.
 There's not enough for guesthouses either.
 There's no fixing the stove, and despite last nights successful meal, Jordan discovers over a hard-won lukewarm coffee that cooking all the way with fire isn't going to be an option.
 Time to call it, we're going all the way back.
 By lunchtime we've decided to be positive about it, and by 1pm we are bouncing away from Manang in a jeep towards Besi Sahar.
 To see the distance we trekked covered in 9 hours by jeep is a surreal experience.
 Water is flowing in the valleys now.
 The jeep crosses a river with water well up the sides of the doors and I realise that the monsoon has properly set in.
 We both snap pictures out the windows until we are too exhausted to frame anything up.

-Camping Annapurna was a fantastic experience.
+The Annapurna Circuit was a fantastic experience.
 To the end of the road, a little bit higher, and back again.
+If you happen to make it over to Pokhara check out this post!
+Or if you happen to be in dusty Kathmandu check out these budget-friendly things to do!

 Share this Post